 I know, you want to raise a child who acts right.
 You certainly don't want to reward bad behavior.
-But think about those times when you're at the end of
+But think about those times when YOU are at the end

 As the Dalai Lama says,"Be kind whenever possible.
 It is always possible."